bitrise-io/devcenter/docs/webhooks/trigger-map.md

   parameter (the branch the pull request was started from)
 - `pull_request_target_branch` : A filter which is matched against Pull Request events' "target branch" parameter - the branch the pull request will be __merged into__
+- `tag` : A filter which is matched against Tag Push events' "tag" (name) parameter
 - `pattern` : __DEPRECATED__ - this filter was used for both code push and pull request events, in combination with `is_pull_request_allowed`.
 This filter is now deprecated, as the new filters allow better control over event mapping.